Small logo of

 Richmond Newspaper Editor with PhD from Johns Hopkins,

-Pulitzer Winning Author of George Washington and
+Pulitzer Prize Winning Author of George Washington and

 Robert E. Lee Biographies